-- Concerns regarding self-neglect will be made via the same route as all other safeguarding concerns and reported in via the Halton Borough Council Contact Centre using the Adult Social Care telephone number 0151 907 8306, or by using the online referral form which can be completed and will be sent directly to the Integrated Adults Safeguarding Unit: https://adult.haltonsafeguarding.co.uk/what-is-abuse/ - The concerns will be triaged by the Duty Social Worker in the Integrated Adults Safeguarding Unit and a decision will be made as to the most appropriate team to try and coordinate efforts to engage with the adult at risk. - Once the alert has been allocated to either the Initial Assessment Team; Mental Health Team or Complex Care Runcorn or Widnes Team, the safeguarding alert will be moved onto the Risk Assessment stage on Carefirst. - The allocated worker within the team who has been assigned the case, will then attempt to coordinate a multi-agency approach to resolve the issues, which will need to be evidenced. - The Risk Assessment form should identify what providers/stakeholders will be referred to and highlight the support currently in place for the person.
-This could be family members; domiciliary care; GP; Housing Tenancy Support etc. - The involvement of other providers/stakeholders does not transfer the responsibility of the case, it still remains the responsibility of the allocated social worker - The Risk Assessment form will then be closed on Carefirst, when there are agreed actions and clear direction for the case and requires care management involvement for ongoing support.
+Safeguarding Concerns regarding self-neglect will be made via the same route as all other safeguarding concerns and reported in via the Halton Borough Council Contact Centre using the Adult Social Care telephone number 0151 907 8306, or by using the online referral form which can be completed and will be sent directly to the Integrated Adults Safeguarding Unit: https://adult.haltonsafeguarding.co.uk/what-is-abuse/

-- For cases where the allocated social worker has not been able to achieve any form of engagement with the adult at risk, or where there is difficulty in establishing connections with other providers/stakeholders, a multi-disciplinary team meeting will need to be arranged.
-Those providers/stakeholders who could be involved in the multi-disciplinary meeting may include the following (this is not an exhaustive list): - Police - Fire and Rescue Service - Primary/Secondary Health Care Providers - Environmental Health - Family members - The multi-disciplinary team meeting will be organised by the allocated social worker may be chaired by the Principal or Practice Manager of the Integrated Adults Safeguarding Unit/or by the Care Management teams themselves.
-The purpose of the meeting will be to ensure all parties are up to date with the details and background of the case; identify what the current barriers are to the case; formulate and agree an action plan to achieve engagement with the adult at risk; identify realistic timescales and lead/responsible officers for each action and set a date for review of the agreed action plan. - As self-neglect cases are usually complex by its very nature there will be requirements for numerous multi-disciplinary team meetings to take place, in order to discuss progress of the case; agree next steps or where a new course of action may be need to be agreed upon - Minutes from the multi-disciplinary meeting will be taken by the Administrative Officer for the Integrated Adults Safeguarding Unit (for meetings chaired by the Principal or Practice Manager of the Integrated Adults Safeguarding Unit) or by Care Management teams and will be circulated to all attendees.
-Each agency will be responsible for the secure storage of these minutes on their relevant organisation's databases. - The Integrated Adults Safeguarding Unit/or Care Management teams will keep an up to date version of the agreed action plan following each meeting, which will identify lead/responsible officers and an agreed timescale for each action.
-The responsibility to take appropriate actions rests with the individual agencies, it is not transferred to the Integrated Adults Safeguarding Unit, nor will the Unit resume care management of the case. - A multi-disciplinary meeting should not be called for cases where the lack of engagement with the adult at risk is merely sporadic or intermittent.
+- ❖ The concerns will be triaged by the Duty Social Worker in the Integrated Adults Safeguarding Unit and a decision will be made as to the most appropriate course of action to try and coordinate efforts to engage with the adult at risk - The allocated worker within the team who has been assigned the case, will then attempt to coordinate a multi-agency approach to resolve the issues, which will need to be evidenced - ❖ The Risk Assessment form may be beneficial and should identify what providers/stakeholders will be referred to and highlight the support currently in place for the person.
+This could be family members; domiciliary care; GP; Housing Tenancy Support etc. - The involvement of other providers/stakeholders does not transfer the responsibility of the case, it still remains the responsibility of the allocated social worker - The Risk Assessment form will then be closed on Eclipse when there are agreed actions and clear direction for the case and requires care management involvement for ongoing support - For cases where the allocated social worker has not been able to achieve any form of engagement with the adult at risk, or where there is difficulty in establishing connections with other providers/stakeholders, a multi-disciplinary team meeting will need to be arranged.
+Those providers/stakeholders who could be involved in the multi-disciplinary meeting may include the following (this is not an exhaustive list): - Police - Fire and Rescue Service - Primary/Secondary Health Care Providers - > Environmental Health - Family members - The multi-disciplinary team meeting will be organised by the allocated social worker and may be chaired by the Principal or Practice Manager of the Integrated Adults Safeguarding Unit or by the Care Management teams themselves.
+The purpose of the meeting will be to ensure all parties are up to date with the details and background of the case; identify what the current barriers are to the case; formulate and agree an action plan to achieve engagement with the adult at risk; identify realistic timescales and lead/responsible officers for each action and set a date for review of the agreed action plan

+- ❖ As self-neglect cases are usually complex by its very nature there will be requirements for numerous multi-disciplinary team meetings to take place, in order to discuss progress of the case; agree next steps or where a new course of action may need to be agreed upon - ❖ A multi-disciplinary meeting should not be called for cases where the lack of engagement with the adult at risk is merely sporadic or intermittent.
 As research shows that full engagement only develops over a period of time with some people, where efforts to engage with them are sustained and a relationship is established.